lagerratrobe/lagerratrobe.github.io/_posts/2022-05-16-Basic-API-Parsing.md

   - tech
 ---

-An extrememly common and efficient way to retrieve certain types of data is to request it from an online API.
-This is especially true in situations where the source data is refreshed frequently, or when only small numbers of records are needed at any given time.
-A good example of this would be address level geocoding, where a single address is submitted to the API and a single pair of coordinates is reurned.
+A common and efficient way to retrieve certain types of data is to request it from an online API.
+This is especially true in situations when the source data is refreshed frequently, or where only small numbers of records are needed at any given time.
+A good example of this would be address level geocoding, where a single address is submitted to an API and a single pair of coordinates is returned.
 As we'll see, R is eminently suited for this sort of operation.

 ## Where's the Data?

-In the last 10 years, or so, the U.S. government has made great strides in making public data available through APIs.
-Below are 2 good examples:
+A couple great examples of public data sets which are available through APIs are these.

 * [US Census Geocoder](https://geocoding.geo.census.gov/)
 * [FCC Census data API](https://geo.fcc.gov/api/census/)

 The 1st API is the US Census Geocoder.
-It takes an address as input and returns to us geographic coordinates.
+It takes an address as input and returns geographic coordinates (and some other data as well).
 Here's an example for an address located in Bellevue, WA.

 > 3305 160th Ave SE, Bellevue, WA 98008.